zenoix/zenoix-blog/src/content/blog/nix-development-environments.md

 For example, we might have Windows users, MacOS users, and Linux users all working on the same project on their local machines and configuring everything based on their operating system.
 This alone is a huge nightmare.
 Code might work on one operating system/architecture but not on others, dependencies might be different, Windows users might use `\` for filepaths, deployments can fail, and so on.

 Now, I don't mind people using the tools that they're used to, but sometimes these minor setbacks add up and cause massive inefficiencies.
 Due to this, I've decided to write this blog post about implementing reproducible and shareable development environments using Nix (check out my [introduction to Nix](https://zenoix.com/posts/get-started-with-nix-and-home-manager) if you're not familiar with Nix).
 By using Nix, you can reduce the hassle of cross-machine development exponentially.

+If you're a normal person (I consider those who don't want to write or look at Nix code to be normal), then you can still get the benefits of having reproducible environments using Devbox.
+I write about it [later in this post](#devbox-and-direnv-for-easier-dev-environments) so skip to that section if you want.

 >[!NOTE]
 > Using Nix on Windows means that WSL2 will need to be used and so those who develop on Windows will have the hardest time transitioning.
 That being said, I believe that all data scientists need to be somewhat familiar with Linux and using a shell, so they might as well start learning it now.